-If you participate in a study that Medicare has not approved you will be responsible for paying all costs for your participation in the study.
+If you participate in a study that Medicare or our plan has not approved, you will be responsible for paying all costs for your participation in the study.

 Section 5.2 When you participate in a clinical research study, who pays for what?